PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote Sensing Images: Experimental results

-$\bullet$ \textbf{RSOC}~\cite{gao2020counting,gao2020counting_2} is a remote sensing object counting dataset, which has four categories, including buildings, small vehicles, large vehicles and ships.
-The dataset consists of 3,057 images with 286,539 annotations in total, and images are collected from GoogleEarth platform (\emph{resp.} building subset) and one off-the-shell large-scale Dataset for Object deTection in Aerial images (DOTA)~\cite{xia2018dota} (\emph{resp.} the other three subsets).
-In which 2,468 building images, 1,205 and 1,263 are used for training and testing; 280 small vehicle images, 222 images for training and 58 for testing; 172 large vehicle images, 108 for training and 64 for testing; 137 ship images, 97 images for training and 40 images for testing, respectively.

-\textbf{Evaluation protocol:} The most widely used evaluation metrics including Mean Average Error (MAE) and Root Mean Squared Error (RMSE), are employed to evaluate the performance of the proposed method.
+\textbf{Evaluation protocol:} Two most widely used evaluation metrics, i.e., Mean Average Error (MAE) and Root Mean Squared Error (RMSE), are employed to evaluate the performance of the proposed method.
 The two metrics are defined as follows:

 where $K$ is the number of test images, ${\hat{C}_i}$ denotes the predicted count and ${C_i}$ indicates the ground truth count for the $i$-th image, respectively.